-Another great place to enjoy a Easter buffé and a beautiful lookout over Stockholm is restaurant Fåfängan on Södermalm.
-The menu costs 435 SEK (44 € / $53 / £38) and includes they typical dishes for the season and other delicatessen.
+Another great place to enjoy an Easter buffé and a beautiful lookout over Stockholm is restaurant Fåfängan on Södermalm.
+The buffé costs 435 SEK (44 € / $53 / £38) and includes the typical dishes for the season and other delicatessen.
 Besides a dessert buffé is included.
-They have a cheaper brunch version at 325 SEK (33 € / $40 / £28).
-Fåfängan is open on Friday, Saturday and Sunday with brunch at 11 and 1:30 and Easter buffé at 5:30 pm and 9 pm.
-Easter Monday they serve just brunch at 11 and 1:30 pm.
+They have a cheaper brunch version for 325 SEK (33 € / $40 / £28).
+Fåfängan is open on Friday, Saturday and Sunday with brunch at 11 am and 1:30 pm and Easter buffé at 5:30 pm and 9 pm.
+On Easter Monday just brunch is served at 11 am and 1:30 pm.
 Fåfängan is best reached from Slussen underground station by bus (nr.
 53 or any other bus bound for Nacka).
-Get off at Londonviadukten and climb up the stairs up the hill.
+Get off at Londonviadukten and walk the stairs up the hill.

-Lastly a third place to enjoy a Easter table is restaurant Villa Källhagen.
+Finally a third place to enjoy an Easter buffé is restaurant Villa Källhagen.
 This restaurant is located in a zone called Norra Djurgården close to the Museum of Technology, the Museum of Ethnography and the Maritime Museum Sjöhistoriska.
-Easter buffé is available from Easter Friday to Easter Monday from 12 to 2 pm and 2:30 pm to 4:30 pm.
+Last year Easter buffé was available from Easter Friday to Easter Monday from 12 am to 2 pm and 2:30 pm to 4:30 pm.
 Price is 295 SEK (30 € / $36 /£25) except on Saturday where it is priced at 325 SEK (33 € / $40 / £28).
 Villa Källhagen does not lie very far away from the city center and is well served by bus number 69 from the Central Station (at Klarabergsviadukten bus stop) to Källhagen bus stop.
 If you hold a public transportation travel card or period ticket these buses are included.

 Of course, you cannot leave Stockholm without trying the local fika culture in some of the best cafés in town.
-My recommendations are: Vete-Katten (close to Hötorget square and the Central Station), Bröd & Salt at Gamla Stan’s main street or Chockladkoppen at Stortorget, the main square in the Old Town where the beautifully colored houses are located.
-Generally Easter establishes the end of the seasons for the typical semlor buns made of marsipan and whipped cream that you should try.
+My recommendations are: Vete-Katten (close to Hötorget Square and the Central Station), Bröd & Salt at Gamla Stan’s main street or Chockladkoppen at Stortorget, the main square in the Old Town with the beautifully colored houses.
+Generally Easter means the end of the season for the typical semlor buns made of marsipan and whipped cream that you should definitely try.

 Where to Sleep in Stockholm at Easter

-At Villa Källhagen you don’t just get to taste the Easter buffé but also find accomodation in one of the 36 rooms that combine well-oriented design with a sweet enjoy of the nature in the surrounding area due to its giant windows.
-Some hotels like Freys Hotel have accomodation packages with discounts for the season.
+At Villa Källhagen you don’t just get to taste the Easter buffé but also find accommodation in one of the 36 rooms that combine well-oriented design with a sweet enjoy of nature in the surrounding area due to its giant windows.
+Some hotels like Freys Hotel have accommodation packages with discounts for the season.